WOOL HANDMADE BALLET SLIPPER SOCKS BY ΤΑΝΟΚ

 6. VISUALISE yourself doing a beautiful, accurate pirouette - It really does help!

 7. USE A PIROUETTE BOARD.
 This is not a new discovery at all.
 A century ago, the first Vaganova's students used to break an armchair into parts and practiced their pirouettes on its curved arm.
-The only difference today is that you do not have to search for the right armchair to break - we've made the perfectly curved Pirouette Wood Board for you.
+The only difference today is that you do not have to search for the right armchair to break - there are these plastic Pirouette Boards !
 As it turns almost on its own, it makes our body follow it, in other words, adopt the right position in order not to fall off - just like kids do when on Mary-go-round.